Updated September, 2013

 Q. Is the water safe to drink in Thailand?

-Generally, no. Bottle water is available pretty much everywhere.
+Generally, no. Bottled water is available pretty much everywhere.
 Better hotels and restaurants will often provide previously boiled drinking water that is fine to drink – but you need to ask to be sure.

 Q. Should I get travel insurance for Thailand?